Help for Homeowners

 Mortgage applicants are encouraged to review this information carefully to understand their rights during the mortgage application process.

-Vacant or Abandoned Properties
+Vacant and Abandoned Properties

 - Learn more about abandoned or vacant "zombie" property